Made with fresh ingredients, a gluten-free light version of a classic recipe (adult version with wine included too!)

 From Chef Oonagh Williams of Gluten-Free Cooking with Oonagh

-Have you taken a good look at what’s in the commercial packets of fruit jell-o?
+Have you taken a good look at what’s in commercial packets of fruit Jell-o?
 They say no artificial sweeteners but also make one that’s sugar free.
 Artificial flavor, color, and lots of sugar.
 What are those chemicals doing to our bodies and more particularly the kid’s bodies?
 I haven’t used one in several years.

 Basic proportions for 4 generous ramekins, custard cups or cocotte dishes: